MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-newrole.md

     SELECT * FROM mz_roles WHERE 'name' = dev_role;
     ```

-    Your `dev` role returns the following attributes:
+    Your `dev` role returns attributes similar to the following:

     ```
     -[ RECORD 1 ]--+------